Akminime/schoolstuff/LA/R-J-Script.md

 # Act 2 - Scene 4

+***
+**Intro Text**

+This is our remake of Romeo and Juleit Act 2, Scene 4.
+Our scene is set in England during the Victorian Age.
+This scene is about the Nurse bringing a message from Juleit to her Romeo.
+Please Enjoy.
+***

 **Mercutio**
 Where the devil should this Romeo be?
 Did he come home last night?